LasLabs/clouder/clouder_template_red_october/README.rst

 To use this module, you need to:

 #.
-Create a CFSSL Service in the Clouder Control Panel
+Create a Red October application in Clouder

 Known issues / Roadmap
 ======================

-* Add more Signature Profile options - https://github.com/cloudflare/redoctober/blob/86ecfbe5750ebf05565e4c80104d0a7919792fee/doc/cmd/redoctober.txt#L113
+* The container is currently using a self-signed certificate.
+This should be changed once a CA exists.
+* Runit is being installed via community repos, which are HTTP only.
+This is insecure.

 Bug Tracker
 ===========